 Our academic partner is Sheffield Hallam University, who provide the assessment for the PGCE qualification; they were named University of the Year for Teaching Quality by The Times and Sunday Times Good University Guide 2020.

 Part of the wider language and teaching communities

 We are plugged in to the teaching and language teaching communities – which means you can be too!
 This provides you will access to a wealth of resources and expertise.
 Colleagues within our communities are always ready to help and support, so you never miss out on the latest research, developments and discussions.
 It’s a vibrant, exciting world, where your love for languages can develop into new areas as your professional career progresses.

+Your training has been developed in close collaboration with Modern Languages experts from schools and universities and includes a series of Day Schools where we bring together all our Modern Languages trainees for subject specialist training in our Hub lead schools.
 We work with the Association for Language Learning (ALL), the Independent Schools’ Modern Languages Association (ISMLA), the British Council, the Stephen Spender Trust and the Swire Foundation – as well as a range of organisations supporting teacher training, independent and state schools.

 Your very own support network